zdravkov/kendo-docs/api/web/contextmenu.md

 ### open

-Fires before a sub menu gets opened.
+Fires before a sub menu or the ContextMenu gets opened.
 You can cancel this event to prevent opening the sub menu.

 #### Event Data